cablelabs/snaps-openstack/doc/source/install/install.md

 ## 1 Introduction

-This document serve as a guide specifying the steps and configuration required for OpenStack installation on servers configured by SNAPS-Kolla.
+This document serve as a guide specifying the steps and configuration required for OpenStack installation on servers configured by SNAPS-OpenStack.
 It does not provide implementation level details.

 This document is to be used by development team, validation and network test teams.